hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/251000167v1-drones-that-think-on-their-feet-sudden-landing-decisions-with-embodi.md

 ---
 layout: default
-title: Drones that Think on their Feet: Sudden Landing Decisions with Embodied AI
+title: "Drones that Think on their Feet: Sudden Landing Decisions with Embodied AI"
 ---

 # Drones that Think on their Feet: Sudden Landing Decisions with Embodied AI